AndrejMijic/bioinf-projekt/README.md

 reference_genome_path - Path to reference genome file.<br/>
 sequencing_results_path - Path to sequencing results file.<br/>
 output_path - Path to output .csv file.<br/>

+# Evaluating results
+Run jaccard.py -a <path_1> -b <path_2>

+For path 1 and path 2 use the output of the mutation_checker program and the actual list of mutations.